Learn how to train for a half marathon!

 If you’re new to running or new to following a training plan, pick a longer plan.

-They range from 10-16 weeks.
+Most training plans range from 10-16 weeks.
 Choosing a longer plan allows you more time to adapt to the distance you’ll be running, which puts less stress on your body with a more gradual build up.

 Compare your training plan to your current training.
 Look at how many days the plan has you running per week, and compare that to how many days you’re currently running per week.
 If the plan has you running 5 days and you’re used to running 2, you’ll want a different plan.
 It’s okay if the plan has you running 1 or 2 days more than you’re used to, but 3 will likely be too rigorous and burn you out.